gabeklein/expressive-mvc/README.md

 ```
 <!-- <sup><a href="https://codesandbox.io/s/example-debouncing-sn1mq">View in CodeSandbox</a></sup> -->

 > Even though we're ultimately making four updates, `use()` only needs to re-render twice.
-It does so once for everybody (being on the same tick), resets when finished, and again wakes for `foo` when settled all in.
+It does so once for everybody (being on the same [event-loop](https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5)), resets when finished, and again wakes for `foo` when it decides settle in.

 <br/>
 <br/>